ccheptea/beautiful-jekyll/_posts/2019-10-04-deduce-how-to-reduce.md

 ## Number.rangeTo()

 Generating a list of integers can be very useful.
 You may want to generate a list of sample data for your tests, or coordinates for your cool game.
 You can do it using a `for` loop, but smarter languages have the concept of range.
-Here's how Swift creates a range of integers: `let myRange 1..10`. `myRange` can be used as a collection of integers that you can manipulate as you would a good old array.
+Here's how one can define a range of integers in Swift: `let myRange 1..10`. `myRange` can be used as a collection of integers that you can manipulate as you would a good old array.
 JavaScript doesn't provide this, but it seems like a common enough feature that should be part of any programming language.

 ### Usage